Prtfw/hello_world_react_solidity/README.md

 ...optional...

+- signup for metamask account (chrome plugin)
-- update mnemonic in mnem.js with your own (required in deploy.js)
+- update mnemonic in mnem.js with your own from meta-mask (required in deploy.js)
 - update infura endpoint to your own by creating project with your infura account
 - get some test ether from faucet for your own Metamask accounts via https://faucet.rinkeby.io/ (sign up for metamask account first and choose a testnet (make sure the endpoint is for the the same testnet for infura) (I used Rinkeby)
 - run deploy.js